UCL/research-computing-with-cpp/07performance/sec03Optimisation.md

 3. Compilation Time.
     - Optimised compilation involves making complex transformations to your code, and depending on the nature and size of your code and the optimisations applicable, this may take a long time.
 4. Standards Compliance.
-    - Some optimisations are not compliant with standards; in particular they may affect floating point computations by rearranging numerical expressions.
+    - Some optimisations are not compliant with floating point standards; in particular they may affect floating point computations by rearranging numerical expressions ("free re-associations").
 Using these can jeopardise the accuracy of your programs.

 ## Compiler Optimisation Flags